Skip to main content

 Catherine has edited special issues about wearable health technologies and published extensively about the value of paying attention to divergent practices of patients and caregivers in health and medicine (practices often called “non-compliant” or “non-adherent”).
 Most recently, her published work has addressed ethical data practices for technical communicators using public health data.

 Catherine’s forthcoming projects explore the possibilities for “Graphic RHM,” a new sub-specialty area which focusses on the intersection of graphic medicine and the rhetoric of health and medicine (RHM).
-She is in the early stages of co-editing a new "Graphic RHM" column for the Rhetoric of Health and Medicine journal and an edited book collection.
+She is also co-editing a new open-access, digital "Graphic RHM" column for the Rhetoric of Health and Medicine journal and Graphic Conversations: RHM Comics for Teaching, Research, and Engagement, an edited book collection.

 Specializations: